beartype/beartype/README.rst

 * You want to `check types decidable only at runtime <Versus Static Type Checkers_>`__.
-* You want to JIT_ your code with PyPy_, :superscript:`...which you should`,
-  which most static type checkers remain incompatible with.
 * You prefer to write code rather than fight a static type checker, because static type inference of a dynamically-typed language is guaranteed to fail (and frequently does).
 If you've ever cursed the sky after suffixing working